 2.)
 How old is OLD for a used surfboard?

 When the board is yellow – full of bumps and you can see the coating starting to scab here and there – the board is past its prime time.
 An old surfboard is quite fragile to stress, and once the board has turned yellow – it means that the saltwater has taken over the fiberglass polyurethane blank and weakened the core.
-When one soft squeeze to the board leaves a mark – it’s old!
+When a soft squeeze to the board leaves a mark – it’s old!

 An old surfboard is prone to dings.
 The only way to restore it is to let it dry up in a cool shaded spot, then re-cover it with fiberglass resin, or buy a newer board.